livz/livz.github.io/_posts/2025-06-20-vish-stress.md

 exec /stress: exec format error
 ```

-This basically means that the container could not execute the `stress` binary.
+This basically means that the container could not execute the `stress` binary because of mismatched architecture.

+## Build an ARm Docker image
 Let's delete the deployment and work on creating a container with the expected architecture.
 I've already [forked](https://github.com/livz/stress) the original repo.
 Check it out to see the differences: mainly an updated [Docker file](https://github.com/vishh/stress/commit/0228f537b8f03ab64e34ab48de0dc517480d7e25) and a small change to [main.go](https://github.com/vishh/stress/commit/80837f9e373fce954736b0dba83dc2fd7c61c23e) to fix some imports which changed in the meantime since the repository was last updated.

 ```
 $ kubectl delete deployments.apps hog